ybanens/obsidian-workshop/index.md

 4. More on obsidian pages
 	1. The Command palette
 	2. YAML
-5. Extending Obsidian with templates and plugins
+5. Extending Obsidian with themes, templates and plugins
 	1. Creating templates (daily notes, literature notes)
+	2. Core plugins
+	3. Community plugins
+	4. Themes
+6. Building an academic workflow with Obsidian
+	1. Zotero export
 	2.
-6. Building an academic workflow with Obsidian

 ## Resource